eAUE/Ape-over-Math-project/readme.txt

 Note: To use this code, you must have Python 3.5.2 installed as well as the module Pygame installed.
 Easiest way to install pygame is using pip.

+To begin the game, run the "menu.py" file.
+DO NOT RUN ANYTHING ELSE!

 All music was not created by me.
 The credit belong to:

 ----Menu Music------